-Following on this page, is quite detailed information about the survival rates for different stages of stomach cancer.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of stomach cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 There is a section explaining more about the different types of cancer statistics in the section on cancer statistics.
 Unless you are very familiar with medical statistics, you may find it helpful to read this before you read the information below.

-Remember - statistics are averages based on large numbers of patients.
+We give statistics because people ask us for them.
+But they are only intended as a general guide.
+Statistics are averages based on large numbers of patients.
 They cannot predict exactly what will happen to you.
 No two people are exactly alike and response to treatment also varies from one person to another.

 You should feel free to ask your doctor about your prognosis, but not even your doctor can tell you for sure what will happen.
 You may hear your doctor use the term 5 year survival.
 It does not mean you will only live 5 years.
 It relates to the number of people in research who are still alive 5 years after diagnosis.
 Doctors follow what happens to people for 5 years after treatment in any research study so that they can accurately compare the results of different treatments.

-Of all those with stomach cancer, about 42 out of every 100 people (42%) will live for at least a year after they are diagnosed.
-About 19 out of every 100 people (19%) will live for at least 5 years.
-And about 15 out of every 100 people (15%) will live for at least 10 years.
+Of all those with stomach cancer in England and Wales, more than 40 out of every 100 people (40%) will survive for a year or more after they are diagnosed.
+Around 20 out of every 100 people (20%) will survive for 5 years or more.
+And 15 out of every 100 people (15%) will survive for 10 years or more after diagnosis.

 As with many other types of cancer, the outcome of stomach cancer depends on how advanced it is when it is diagnosed (the stage of your cancer).
 Most stomach cancers are advanced when they are diagnosed.
-Only about 20 out of 100 people (20%) are able to have surgery to try to cure their cancer.
+The National Oesophago Gastric Audit collects information about the care and treatment outcomes for patients having treatment for stomach cancer.
+The latest audit was published in 2014.
+It found that around 33 out of 100 of people with stomach cancer (33% ) were able to have treatment to try and cure their cancer.

 The outcome of stomach cancer depends on how far it has grown when it is diagnosed.
 Here is specific information about the outlook for the different stages of stomach cancer.